AGiljanovic/Hand-Gestures/README.md

  - Volume control by pinching fingers
  - Mouse movement with pointer finger

+How does it work
+---
+I'm using Google’s framework – MediaPipe, which provided me with a 3D Hand Landmark model.
+Using machine learning techniques, it pinpoints the location of 21 landmarks on the hand in every single frame.
+However, the actual movements themselves are carried out by Python’s automation library - pyautogui, which is mainly used for clicking, dragging, scrolling, moving, etc.**

 *Installation guide*
 ---
 The installation is pretty straightforward: